HatcherDX/dx-engine/CONTRIBUTING.md

 By participating in this project, you agree to abide by our **[Code of Conduct](CODE_OF_CONDUCT.md)**.
 We are committed to fostering an open and welcoming environment.

+## Where to Contribute?

+Hatcher has a bold vision, and we welcome contributions of all sizes.
+The best way to get started is to check our **[Go-to-Market Roadmap](ROADMAP.md)**.

+The roadmap outlines our current strategic priorities, especially the features under the "Current Priority" milestone.
+This is where you can make the biggest impact on our journey to our first public release.
+Of course, bug fixes and documentation improvements are always welcome!

 ## How Can I Contribute?

 ### Reporting Bugs and Requesting Features